 Equifinality

 Kīlauea erupts.
 Planetary geologists examine the Hawaiian subsurface as a proxy for Mars.
 Astronomical observatories on a sacred mountain, the ruins of a UFO cult’s galactic embassy, extraplanetary robots imaging themselves.
-Shot in and around Hawai’i Volcanoes National Park, this short film probes the haunting metaphysics of scientific fieldwork and features archival footage from NASA’s Jet Propulsion Laboratory and music by John Cage.
+Shot in and around Hawai’i Volcanoes National Park, this short film probes the haunting metaphysics at the heart of speculative scientific practices and features archival footage from NASA’s Jet Propulsion Laboratory and music by John Cage.

 Bombay Beach Wetland Enhancement Project